gerard-cs/evaluation-app/README.md

 - Edit `.env` according to your own database credentials.

-- Run Migrations with `./vendor/bin/sail artisan migrate`.
+- Run Migrations with `./vendor/bin/sail artisan migrate --seed`.

 - Open your browser in `http://localhost/`.